$1.69 – $23.96 lb

-People have discovered the many benefits of these seeds thousands years ago, and they have been cultivated in many countries since B.C.
+People discovered the many benefits of these seeds thousands of years ago, and they have been cultivated in many countries since B.C.
 They can be added to a variety of dishes and are valued for their oil.

-Flaxseed contains lignans.
+- Flaxseed contains lignans.

-They are rich in B vitamins.
+- They are rich in B vitamins.

-They are packed with dietary fiber.
+- They are packed with dietary fiber.

 One of the main reasons why flax seeds are an essential part of almost every weight loss program is the large amount of dietary fiber they contain.
 Eating them helps improve your digestion and cleanse your intestines from toxins.

 - Yields approximately 3 Cups (1/2 lb.) of Sprouts.
 Prep 3 Tablespoons of seed, then transfer into a bowl or into your Sprouter.
 Add 2-3 times as much cool (60°-70°) water.
 Mix seeds up to assure even water contact for all.

 - Allow seeds to soak for 6-12 hours.
 Empty the seeds into your Sprouter (if necessary).
 Drain off the soak water.
 Rinse thoroughly with cool (60°-70°) water.
 Drain thoroughly!
 Set your Sprouter anywhere out of direct sunlight and at room temperature (70° is optimal) between Rinses.
 Ensure sufficient air-circulation is provided.